efi1/ExonProject/README.md

 - I have only written a single automation test, which reflects the entire flow that described above.
 - test's data resides ynder src/data/cfg_test folder.
+- sql queries, table's data which is needed for the clients is resides under src.data.db_data.